Erectile Dysfunction in Australia: an evidence-based guide for men

 Your clinician may discuss blood pressure, cardiovascular risk, medication review, and selected blood tests based on your history.

-No. These medicines are not suitable for everyone and can interact with some medications, including nitrates.
+No. PDE5 inhibitor medications are not suitable for everyone and can interact with some medications, including nitrates.
+Clinical assessment is important before starting any ED medication.

 Yes.
 Psychological factors can significantly affect erections and are commonly addressed alongside physical factors.

 Yes.
-Telehealth may be appropriate for many men, with in-person follow-up arranged when clinically needed.
+A phone or video consultation may be appropriate for many men, with in-person follow-up arranged when clinically needed.

 Related articles